20230707 105812

 Insufficient access to adequate and affordable menstrual products

-In Ethiopia, less than 45 per cent of women and girls have access to menstrual products.
-For the majority of women and girls, these products are too expensive and are also difficult to find in rural areas.
-Home-made solutions made of material are often unhygienic and carry a risk of infection, which can lead to infertility or complications during birth.
-They are also associated with higher maternal mortality rates.
-Social restrictions during menstruation are also an issue – taboos affect participation in school and at the workplace, in particular.
-The associated losses can be felt in households and even have a macroeconomic impact.
+In Ethiopia, only 30 per cent of women and girls of reproductive age had access to adequate menstrual products in 2023.
+For the majority, these products are too expensive and are also difficult to find in rural areas.
+Home-made solutions such as cloth pads are often unhygienic and carry a risk of infection, which can lead to infertility or complications during birth.
+Social restrictions during menstruation are also an issue – apart from the lack of access to the necessary products, taboos affect attendance at school and at work, in particular.
+Absenteeism leads to lost earnings in households and even has a macroeconomic impact.

 Project approach and project objectives

-Promoting production and sales, facilitating access, spreading knowledge and creating jobs
+Promoting production and sales, facilitating access and spreading knowledge

-Invest for Jobs has been working with Mela for Her since June 2022 to promote the production of reusable pads made of OEKO-TEX certified materials.
-The partnership has two objectives: first, to create good jobs for women and people from vulnerable groups in production and sales, and second to make people aware of the availability of affordable menstrual products in rural areas.
+Invest for Jobs worked with Mela for Her from June 2022 to April 2024 to promote the production of reusable pads.
+The partnership had two objectives: first, to create good jobs for women and people belonging to low-income groups in production and sales, and second, to increase access to adequate menstrual products, particularly in rural areas.

 Mela for Her’s business idea fills an economic and social gap.
-However, to expand sales, the company needs to be able to ensure that international quality standards are met.
-The Alliance for Product Quality in Africa (AfPQ), part of Invest for Jobs, is providing support in this area.
-The company and its suppliers are developing capacity in quality management according to the international ISO 9001:2015 and ISO 14000 standards and achieving the corresponding certification.
+Being able to ensure that international quality standards are met was one of several barriers to revenue growth.
+The Alliance for Product Quality in Africa (AfPQ), part of Invest for Jobs, provided support in this area.
+Thanks to the assistance of AfPQ, Mela for Her and its suppliers developed capacity in quality management according to the international ISO 9001:2015 and ISO 14000 standards and received the corresponding certification.

 Current status and prospects